<< Yesterday

 1976 Phillies right-hander Larry Christenson's two home runs prove to be the difference in his 3 - 1 victory over the Mets at Shea Stadium.
 New York starter Mickey Lolich, who gives both homers to the opposing pitcher, is tagged with the loss.

 1978 On a night the Dodgers and Angels are scheduled to play at home on the same date, which is a rare occurrence, each team has their game rained out, another oddity in Los Angeles.
-The next time both clubs experience washed outs in home contests on the same day in the City of Angels will take place late in the 1986 season.
+The next time both clubs experience washouts in home contests on the same day in the City of Angels will occur late in the 1986 season.

 1979 Just one defeat shy of the American League record, A's starting pitcher Matt Keough snaps his eighteen-game consecutive losing streak, including four losses at the end of last season.
-To avoid the dubious distinction, the 24-year-old right-hander tosses a 6-1 complete-game victory over the Brewers at the Oakland Coliseum.
+The 24-year-old right-hander tosses a 6-1 complete-game victory over the Brewers at the Oakland Coliseum to avoid the dubious distinction.

 1980 George Bamberger (235-180, .556) announces he will step down as the Brewers skipper after tomorrow's game after spending 2+ seasons with Milwaukee.
 'Bambi,' who will return in 1985 after a two-year stint with the Mets, is replaced in the dugout by Buck Rodgers.